BorisDudkin/FinTech_Module_13_Deep_Neural_Network/README.md

 _Model 2_

-- This optimization involves reverting to the original data set and changing to the original model parameters as follows:<br/>
+- This optimization involves reverting to the original data set and modifying the original model parameters as follows:<br/>
-  - Add one hidden layer;
+  - Added one hidden layer;
   - Hidden layers activation function changed to Leaky ReLU;
   - Epochs increased from 50 to 100.<br/>
 - Below is the summary of this model:<br/>